Shadows of rotating black holes in plasma environments with aberration effects: Introduction

 \section{Introduction}

 For most observations in the field of general relativity, the influence of optical media along the photon trajectory is negligible.
-Indeed, the gravitational lensing theory is generally applied to the propagation of light rays in vacuum, where light follows geodesic curves and the deflection angles and trajectories are independent from the photon frequency, resulting in achromatic phenomena.
-However, the effects of the medium are not negligible in the radio frequency range \cite{CGR_2019}.
-At all scales, we are physically motivated to consider galaxies, galaxy clusters, black holes, or other compact objects to be immersed in a dispersive plasma medium or surrounded by dense plasma-rich magnetospheres that can form accretion disks \cite{GJ_1969, petri2016theory, hitomi2018temperature}.
+In fact, the theory of gravitational lensing is generally applied to the propagation of light rays in vacuum, where light follows geodesic curves and the deflection angles and trajectories are independent of the photon frequency, resulting in achromatic phenomena.
+However, the effects of the medium are not negligible in the radio frequency range.
+At all scales, we are motivated to consider galaxies, galaxy clusters, black holes, or other compact objects to be immersed in a dispersive plasma medium or surrounded by dense plasma-rich magnetospheres that can form accretion disks \cite{GJ_1969, petri2016theory, hitomi2018temperature}.

 In such optical media, photon propagation becomes frequency dependent, giving rise to chromatic phenomena.
 While these effects are negligible in the visible spectrum, they generate strong modifications of the usual gravitational lensing behavior at radio frequencies.
-We can then ask how plasma influences gravitational lensing phenomena.
+Therefore, it is worth investigating how plasma influences gravitational lensing phenomena.

+Moreover, there is a well-known correspondence between the dynamics of photons in a homogeneous plasma and massive test particles under the influence of gravitational fields \cite{kulsrud1992dynamics}.
+They follow the same geodesics, making this topic of interest for studying the behavior of massive neutrinos (see, for example, \cite{Caballero:2011dw} where the influence of the bending of neutrino trajectories and the energy shifts on the nucleosynthesis resulting from the interaction of the emitted neutrinos and hot outflowing material ejected from the disk is studied).